kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ![Select Lakehouse](./images/create-adl-conn.png)

 3. Provide the details for the lakehouse, and upload the wallet as client credentials from Task 1.
-Use GOLD schema credentials.
+Use GOLD_XX schema credentials.

 ![Create ADL Connection](./images/create-adl-conn-3.jpg)